mravanelli/theano-kaldi-rnn/README.md

 1. Run the HMM-GMM Kaldi s5 baseline of TIMIT.
 This step is necessary to  derive the labels later used to train the RNN.
 In particular:
              - go to $KALDI_ROOT/egs/timit/s5.
              - run the script run.sh.
 Make sure everything (especially the tri3-ali part) works fine.
 Note that the s5 recipe computes tri3-ali only for training data.
-To compute them:
+Please, computed them for test and dev data as well.

 2. Convert kaldi features and labels into the pkl format.
-Set your own paths in  “compute_features.sh” (ali_dir,ali_dir_dev,ali_dir_test,data_dir,...)
+-Set your own paths in  “compute_features.sh” (ali_dir,ali_dir_dev,ali_dir_test,data_dir,...)
-Run “compute_features.sh”.
+-Run “compute_features.sh”.

 3. Write the Config file.
-Open the file TIMIT_exp.cfg  and modify it according to your paths.
+-Open the file TIMIT_exp.cfg  and modify it according to your paths.
 Feel free to modify the DNN architecture and the other optimization parameters according to your needs.
 See the comments in the  TIMIT_exp.cfg for a brief description of the role of each parameter

 4. Run the experiment.
-Open the file run_exp.sh
+-Open the file run_exp.sh
 Set cfg_file, graph_dir, data_dir, ali_dir  according to your specific paths
 - To replicate GRU experiments of the paper [1], set cfg_file=TIMIT_GRU.cfg in run_exp.sh
 - To replicate M_reluGRU experiments (improved architecture) of the paper [1] set: cfg_file=TIMIT_M_reluGRU.cfg in run_exp.sh

-After the training, forward and decoding phases are finished, you can into the kaldi_decoding_scripts and run “./RESULT” to check the system performance.
+-After the training, forward and decoding phases are finished, you can into the kaldi_decoding_scripts and run “./RESULT” to check the system performance.

 Note that the performance obtained can be slightly  different from that reported in the paper due, for instance, to the randomness introduced by different initializations.
 To mitigate this source of randomness and perform a fair comparison across the various architectures, in [1] we ran  more experiments with different seeds (setting a different seed in the cfg_file) and we averaged the obtained error rates.